trshant-sugoi/stackedit/posts/tips_for_ML-1.md

 ```
 Post this, we can do a predict and see how the model behaves.

-I did this using the
+I learned this copying and changing this fabulous kaggle kernel and this github repo.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwOTYwNTc4NjcsNjU3OTgzODc0XX0=
+eyJoaXN0b3J5IjpbMTU1OTEzNjQ2MCw2NTc5ODM4NzRdfQ==
 -->